Who must report

-Reporting entities must report suspicious and certain other transactions to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
-This includes the following:
+Reporting entities must report certain transactions including suspicious transactions to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
+Reporting entities are:

-- financial entities such as banks (that is, those listed in Schedule I or II of the Bank Act) or authorized foreign banks with respect to their operations in Canada, credit unions, caisses populaires, financial services cooperatives, credit union centrals (when they offer financial services to anyone other than a member entity of the credit union central), trust companies, loan companies and agents of the Crown that accept deposit liabilities);
+- financial entities such as banks (that is, those listed in Schedule I or II of the Bank Act) or authorized foreign banks with respect to their operations in Canada, credit unions, caisses populaires, financial services cooperatives, credit union centrals (when they offer financial services to anyone other than a member entity of the credit union central), trust companies, unregulated trust companies, loan companies, departments and agents of the Crown that accept deposit liabilities while providing financial services to the public, and life insurance companies, or entities that are life insurance brokers or agents, in respect of loans or prepaid payment products they offer to the public and accounts they maintain with respect to those loans or prepaid payment products (other than those specified in the definition in the Regulations);

 - life insurance companies, brokers and agents;